-Note: If a network or firewall issue prevents you from downloading the Spreadsheet please email firstname.lastname@example.org
+Note: If a network or firewall issue prevents you from downloading the Spreadsheet or PDF please email firstname.lastname@example.org

-Martin Myers, MS, MBCP, CERT, is an IT Continuity Consultant at Hewlett-Packard Company.
-He has more than 25 years of experience in developing and evaluating disaster recovery and business continuity plans including emergency preparedness and response, and crisis management for prominent domestic and international companies.
-Some of the companies he has worked for include Bank of America, CapitalOne, KPMG, and SAIC.
+Committee Chair: Martin Myers, MS, MBCP, CERT, is an independent business consultant, disaster recovery and crisis management, currently is a managing consultant with Forsythe Solutions Group.
+He has more than 25 years of experience in developing and evaluating business continuity and disaster recovery governance programs, and implementations.
+He has worked with prominent domestic and international companies which include Bank of America, CapitalOne, KPMG, HP, Duke Energy, Nextel, T-Mobile, Carnival Cruise Lines, International Paper, McCormick, and SAIC.
 His work has taken him throughout the U.S., and to Canada, Bermuda, Panama, Costa Rica, Ireland, the United Kingdom, and South Korea.
-Mr. Myers is a former President of the DRJ Editorial Advisory Board.
+Mr. Myers is a former vice-president of the CPAC, president of SEBRE, and president of the DRJ Editorial Advisory Board.